 The treasure is exactly in the last possible place you would think possible: one of the busiest piazzas of the city where crowds of thousands can plainly see it.

-At a first glance, it is only a bit of writing on a plaque, but whoever is able to decipher it, will have discovered an absolute fortune.
-We are talking about THE recipe to manufacture gold and at today’s prices you wouldn’t even need to produce that much!!
+At first glance, it is only a bit of writing on a plaque, but whoever is able to decipher it, will have discovered an absolute fortune.
+We are talking about THE recipe to manufacture gold and at today’s prices, you wouldn’t even need to produce that much!!

 True, it has been waiting since 1680 to be deciphered or at least, as far as we know, nobody has owned up to solving the riddle.
 Legend has it that, one day, the Marquis of Palombara whose palazzo was then located right in the middle of a large park, was browsing through the pages of his ancient books when he came across an alchemists’ recipe for producing gold.
 As you would expect, he consulted all the experts and did everything he possibly could to decipher the signs that looked like a cross between chemistry and astrology, alas to no avail!